Say You're Just a Friend

-"Say You're Just a Friend" is a song by American singer-songwriter Austin Mahone from his extended play Extended Play.
-The song features vocals from American rapper Flo Rida.
+"Say You're Just a Friend" is a song by American singer-songwriter Austin Mahone from his debut extended play, Extended Play.
+The song was released for a digital download on December 3, 2012, and features vocals from American rapper Flo Rida.

+Composition

 The song was written by Flo Rida, DJ Frank E, Nick Bailey, Mike Freesh, Trent Mazur, Ryan Ogren, Ahmad Belvin and produced by DJ Frank E, Mike Freesh, Trent Mazur.
-The song was released in the United States as a digital download on December 3, 2012.
 The song interpolates the chorus of the hit song "Just a Friend" by rapper Biz Markie, which itself interpolates (You) Got What I Need, written by Gamble and Huff and performed by soul singer Freddie Scott.
 Therefore, Gamble and Huff are credited as songwriters.
-The song was used in the second episode in Season 3 of the American television drama series Empire.
+Mahone spoke about collaborating with Flo Rida in an interview with Hellenic News.

+A piano version of the song was released in February 2013.
+Mahone revealed why he released the piano rendition of the song, explaining "I knew my fans love the original version, but I saw a lot of comments saying that they couldn't really hear my voice, so I wanted to reassure them that I can sing the song.
+I thought it'd be cool to not only have the original version but also the piano version and change it up."

 Music video

-A music video to accompany the release of "Say You're Just a Friend" was first released onto YouTube on February 8, 2013 at a total length of three minutes and sixteen seconds.
-The girl starring as Mahone's love interest is model Kimberly Schanks.
+A music video to accompany the release of "Say You're Just a Friend" premiered via MTV on February 7, 2013.
+It was later released on YouTube the following day via VEVO.
+The video was directed by Ray Kay and the girl starring as Mahone's love interest is model Kimberly Schanks.

 A second music video was released online on February 27; this time it's the video of the piano version of the song.